Tizmarvin/Yinile-webapp/README.md

 It presents the organisation's services, operating model, and contact channels in a professional format for legal-sector clients.

 The site is designed to:
-- communicate credibility and service scope clearly;
+- Communicate credibility and service scope clearly;
-- guide users through key business sections quickly;
+- Guide users through key business sections quickly;
-- convert interested visitors through a secure contact form.
+- Convert interested visitors through a secure contact form.

 ## Target audience
-- attorneys and law firms;
+- Attorneys and law firms;
-- claim administrators;
+- Claim administrators;
-- clients seeking medico-legal assessment services.
+- Clients seeking medico-legal assessment services.

 ## Key features
-- responsive layout for desktop, tablet, and mobile devices;
+- Responsive layout for desktop, tablet, and mobile devices;
-- sticky navigation with smooth section scrolling and active-link feedback;
+- Sticky navigation with smooth section scrolling and active-link feedback;
-- services section with visual overlays and hover detail;
+- Services section with visual overlays and hover detail;
-- arrangements slider with manual controls and timed auto-advance;
+- Arrangements slider with manual controls and timed auto-advance;
-- contact form integrated with Web3Forms;
+- Contact form integrated with Web3Forms;
-- basic anti-spam hardening on contact submissions.
+- Basic anti-spam hardening on contact submissions.

 ## Tech stack
 - React 19